rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 var a = f(1,2,3)
 var b = function(z){return f(1,2,z)}
 ```

-We do this optimization in the cross module level, however, such optimization will not work with *high order* functions,
+We do this optimization in the cross module level and try to infer the arity as much as we can.

+### Callback optimization

+However, such optimization will not work with *high-order* functions,
 i.e, callbacks.

 For example,